mvolkmann/blog/src/d3/00-article.md

 ## Drawing Bars

-Earlier we learned how to draw a single bar.
+Earlier you learned how to draw a single bar.
-Let's combine that with what we have learned about selections to draw one bar for each piece of data in an array.
+Let's combine that with what you have learned about selections to draw one bar for each piece of data in an array.
 We will create a bar chart like the following: